Ocirne94/mbmodel/README.md

 **correct()** is a function to correct for precipitation under-catch at the rain gauge, with the option to reduce the correction in summer (differential under-catch of snow and rain),\
 **precipitation** is the rain gauge reading.

 The model is iteratively tuned to stake readings with an optimization procedure, which minimizes bias over the stakes.
 If winter accumulation measurements are available, the model is first run over the winter and the precipitation parameters are optimized (currently the precipitation correction).
-Then the model is run over the whole period and the melt parameters are tuned to cancel the bias.
+Then the model is run over the whole period and the melt parameters are tuned to cancel the annual bias.

 Finally, the computed mass balance is corrected in elevation bands to better match the stakes measurements.